Margari05/Basic-Cashier/README.md

-# Basic-Cashier
+# Basic-ATM functions
-This is a basic program in python for a basic's cashier fuctions.
-We assume that the user only haVe a numeric keyboard.
+This is a basic program in python for a basic's atm fuctions.
+We assume that the user only have a numeric keyboard.